tmetsch/suricate/README.md

       "server3": [80, 80, 80, 80, 90, 85, 80, 80]
     }

-Open the browser navigate to http://localhost:8080 and click 'Data Sources'.
+Open the browser navigate to http://localhost:8080 and click 'Data'.
  Select the file an upload it.

 *Note*: Support for AMQP data streams will be added soon.